Best Nanaimo Bars Recipe 🇨🇦 Easy Homemade Canadian No-Bake Dessert

 So, if you’ve never had a Nanaimo Bar before, you’re missing out on a culinary simple pleasure!

-Where are Nanaimo bars from
+Where is the Nanaimo bars recipe from?

 Fridge